FortunesFavor/polyhedral/README.rst

-KismetDice
+Polyhedral
 ==========

-A ZNC module, written in Python to provide dice for the Kismet Roleplaying Game System
+A ZNC module, written in Python to provide polyhedral dice for roleplaying games.

-To install, copy the entire package (dice/) into the ZNC module directory, or simply run the install.sh script in the root of the repository.
+To install, copy the entire package (polyhedral/) into the ZNC module directory, or simply run the install.sh script in the root of the repository.